ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 anti_join(beluga.base, beluga.pipe)  # There are no differences
 ```

-__We could keep going with the occurrence clean up, and you could use the identified for each record, the value in the `key` column to go back to the original GBIF data frame with the hundreds of columns to get more information on that specific record, e.g. is it from a wild population, how was it collected and by whom.
+__We could keep going with the occurrence clean up and you could use the identified for each record, the value in the `key` column to go back to the original GBIF data frame with the hundreds of columns to get more information on that specific record, e.g. is it from a wild population, how was it collected and by whom.__

-For now, we will move onto more data visualisation.
+__For now, we will move onto more data visualisation.
 We will customise our map of beluga occurrence, visualise when the records were collected and how some of the beluga populations have changed through time.__

 ```r
 # Make a new map and include the locations of the populations part of the Living Planet Database